Aligner Care 101 – Look after your aligners and they’ll look after your teeth!

 #1 Daily Aligner Care

 Our mouth is by no means an easy environment for orthodontic appliances; quite the contrary!
-With bits of foot getting stuck here and there, sugary treats causing all sorts of havoc, and nightly teeth clenching that produces enough force to bite through bone, aligners are confronted with a rather difficult setting.
+With bits of food getting stuck here and there, sugary treats causing all sorts of havoc, and nightly teeth clenching that produces enough force to bite through bone, aligners are confronted with a rather difficult setting.
 That’s why we’ve created this aligner care guide, with top tips to ensure your dental health, teeth straightening success and aligner survival.

 1) Aligner storage